AnurajG/mas-recruiting-data-engineering-fc/README.md

 ### Comment

-You're not familiar with Scala, this is no problem.
+It's ok if you're not familiar with Scala.
 Just implement it in Java and replace the [Implicit Class](http://docs.scala-lang.org/overviews/core/implicit-classes.html) with an instance of your Java class.

 ### Feedback/Questions